transcelerate/ddf-home/adoption-toolkit-sponsor.md

 description: Landing page for a toolkit created to help companies get started with DDF and providing change management support
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 ---
-# Adoption Toolkit for DDF
+# Adoption Toolkit for DDF: Sponsor Company

-The Adoption Toolkit has been created to help companies faciliate change management activities in adopting DDF.
+The Adoption Toolkit has been created to help sponsor companies faciliate change management activities in adopting DDF.

 ## How to Use this Toolkit